yasirkula/UnitySimplePatchTool/README.md

 - do the same for the main app, except this time paste its VersionInfo url to **Main App Version Info URL** (launcher and the main app will use two separate patches, so they should have separate VersionInfo's, as well)
 - enter the name of the subdirectory that the main app resides inside/will reside inside to the **Main App Subdirectory** variable
 - assign *Plugins/SimplePatchTool/Demo/PatcherUI* prefab to the **Patcher Ui Prefab** variable
-- after building the project, open **Window-Simple Patch Tool** and assign *MyGame* to the *Root path* variable
+- after building the project, open **Window-Simple Patch Tool** and assign the *MyGame* directory to the *Root path* variable
 - create an empty text file (let's say *ignored_files.txt*) on your computer and add this line to it: `MainApp/`
 - assign *ignored_files.txt* to the *Ignored files holder* variable (which will make sure that the MainApp directory will not be included in the launcher's patch)
 - point *Output path* to an empty directory (let's say *PatchFiles*), click the **Create Patch** button and wait for the *Operation successful...* log to appear in the console
 - [upload the *PatchFiles* directory to a server](https://github.com/yasirkula/SimplePatchTool/wiki/Hosting-Patch-Files)
 - [update the download links inside the launcher's *VersionInfo.info*](https://github.com/yasirkula/SimplePatchTool/wiki/Updating-Download-Links-in-VersionInfo)
 - update the *VersionInfo.info* of the launcher that [you've initially uploaded to the server of your choice](https://github.com/yasirkula/SimplePatchTool/wiki/Before-Creating-Your-First-Patch) with the one inside *PatchFiles* on your computer (the one with updated download links)
 - all done!
-Now, if you create a new version for the launcher, then the older launcher should self patch itself.
-Or, if you create a new version for the main app, then the launcher should patch the main app
+Now, if you create a new version of the launcher, then the older launcher should self patch itself.
+Or, if you create a new version of the main app, then the launcher should patch the main app